rbtcollins/fs_at/README.md

 for Windows some more plumbing is needed.
 This crate provides a unified Rust-y interface to these calls.

+## MSRV policy

+I'll keep this compiling against older rusts as long as it is easy, but not at the expense of a lot of code golf, or past CVEs in old releases of dependencies.
+Currently MSRV is 1.62.

 ## Usage

 See the crate [docs](https://docs.rs/fs_at).
 But in short: use